beveradb/youtube-bulk-upload/README.md

 youtube-bulk-upload --help
 ```

-### Integrating as a Package
+## Integrating as a Package

-You can also use YouTube Bulk Upload as a package in your Python scripts.
+You can also use YouTube Bulk Upload as a package in your own Python code.
 Here's a basic example of how to use it:

 ```bash
 from youtube_bulk_upload.bulk_upload import YouTubeBulkUpload